After 44 years in business, Oregon's only grocery store sold to Hy-Vee

 The owners of Bill’s Food Center, the only grocery store in Oregon, have sold the 44-year-old business to the Des Moines, Iowa-based chain Hy-Vee.

 Linda Stace, 57, whose father, Bill Faust, started the store, said the time was right because her father died three years ago.
-"Bill from Bill's Food Center is gone."
+"Bill from Bill's Food Center is gone," she said.

 People are also reading…

-"We don't have the capacity to put over 100,000 items into a system and can't afford to pay employees to maintain that system with every new product," Stace said.
+"We don't have the capacity to put over 100,000 items into (an online shopping) system and can't afford to pay employees to maintain that system with every new product," Stace said.

-When the contents of a product change, say from 15 ounces to 14 ounces, that has to be reflected online with words and an updated photo, she said.
+When an aspect of a product changes, say by increasing from 14 ounces to 15 ounces, that has to be reflected online and with an updated photo, she said.

 "We don't have the capacity to have a full-time employee just to do those types of things.
 So, we haven't been able to offer that.
 And it really is something that I think the Oregon community needs and deserves," Stace said.